 The light Golden Retriever is actually one of those most common color varieties of the breed.
 As a matter of fact, there’s a good chance you’ve seen many of these pups before and just didn’t know it.

 They’re extremely similar to their standard colored cousins, but a bit lighter.
-They fall between the cream-colored Golden Retrievers and the standards on the color spectrum.
+They fall between the cream Golden Retrievers and the standards on the color spectrum.

-This is the second variety of coat color that is accepted by International Kennel Clubs for show.
+This is the second variety of Golden Retriever color that is accepted by International Kennel Clubs for show.

 The final color accepted by US Kennel Clubs for show is dark Golden Retrievers.
 These are often among the most striking of Goldens with their deep gold coats.